-In addition, SLS 2261 Leadership Development is required for all Track I participants.
+In addition to the courses listed below, SLS 2261 - Leadership Development is required for all Track I participants.

 All highly motivated students who plan to work toward an Associate in Arts degree from CF should seek admission to the Honors Institute.
 The following guidelines are used to identify those students who should benefit most from enriched studies in the honors program.
 It should be noted, however, that no single criterion in the following list is absolute: i.e., a SAT score of 1050 might prove acceptable for a student with demonstrated successes in other areas.